-Implicit in federal and state greenhouse gas emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and non-methane organic gases (NMOG).
-All of these advanced, light-duty powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal and state criteria emission requirements.
-In this manner, advanced emission controls for criteria pollutants enable advanced powertrains to also be viable options for reducing greenhouse gas emissions.
-A range of powertrain technologies, including engine turbochargers, exhaust gas recirculation systems, advanced fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules that can be applied to both light-duty gasoline and diesel powertrains to help improve overall vehicle efficiencies, reduce fuel consumption, both of which can result in lower CO2 exhaust emissions.
+Implicit in greenhouse gas emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and nonmethane organic gases (NMOG).
+All of these advanced, light-duty powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal criteria emission requirements.
+MECA urges Mexico to move quickly and harmonize their criteria pollutant and fuel sulfur standards for light-duty vehicles with existing U.S. EPA standards to create a unified North American market for the cleanest and most fuel efficient vehicle technologies available.
+Advanced emission controls for criteria pollutants enable advanced powertrains to also be viable options for reducing greenhouse gas emissions.
+A range of powertrain technologies, including engine turbochargers, exhaust gas recirculation systems, advanced fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules that can be applied to both lightduty gasoline and diesel powertrains to help improve overall vehicle efficiencies, reduce fuel consumption, both of which can result in lower CO2 exhaust emissions.
 In many cases, the application and optimization of advanced emission control technologies on advanced powertrains can be achieved with minimal impacts on overall fuel consumption.

 Light-duty diesel powertrains will see increased interest in North America because of their high fuel efficiency and relatively lower greenhouse gas emissions compared to gasoline engines (on the order of 20-40% higher fuel efficiency and 10-20% lower CO2 emissions for diesel engines compared to comparable gasoline engines).
 Advanced emission controls for controlling diesel particulate emissions and NOx emissions from diesel engines allow light-duty diesel engines to achieve comparable criteria pollutant emission levels to gasoline engines.
+These advanced diesel emission controls require the same ultra-low sulfur diesel fuel that is used in the U.S. and Mexico should move quickly to limit diesel fuel sulfur levels to the same 15 ppm maximum that is mandated in the U.S.